Grant writing

-The Grant Writing Introduction class helps you understand how to properly position the need your project plans to fill within your community.
-It will cover a step-by-step plan for writing a grant, from concept, to research to a viable letter of inquiry.
-The instructor will also guide you through techniques for clear and concise writing, presentation and use of appropriate agency.
+Our Grant Writing class helps you understand how to properly position the need your project will fill within your community.
+It covers a step-by-step plan for writing a grant – from concept, to research, to a viable letter of inquiry.
+The instructor will also guide you through techniques for clear and concise writing, presentation, and use of appropriate agency.
 The class is designed to take the guesswork out of grant writing and help you get started with helping organizations reach their financial goals.

 Meet the instructor